Billy Idol (album): Background and recording

+Release and critical reception

 Upon its release, the album received generally positive reviews from music critics and was a commercial success, peaking at number forty-five on the Billboard 200.
 Billy Idol was certified gold by the Recording Industry Association of America (RIAA).

 Three singles were released from the album: "Dancing with Myself" was already released in 1981 as Idol's debut single.
-The lead single, "Hot in the City", peaked at number twenty-three on the Billboard 100.
+The lead single, "Hot in the City", peaked at number 23 on the Billboard 100.
 "White Wedding" was released as the album's second single.
-After it peaked at number three on Mainstream Rock chart in 1983, the album was reissued with an addition of the earlier single "Dancing with Myself".
-The song "White Wedding (Part 1)" is so-named due to the less-heard "White Wedding (Part 2)", which is a more synthesiser-based continuation of the first part.
-It can be heard on the 12-inch version of the single and the compilation Vital Idol (1985).
+After it peaked at number 3 on Mainstream Rock chart in 1983, the album was reissued with an addition of the earlier single "Dancing with Myself".